pmrmoura/Instagram-Remake/README.md

 # Instagram-Remake
-Instagram remake (web and mobile) developed in Node.js, React and ReactNative
+Instagram remake (web and mobile) developed using Node.js, React and ReactNative just for fun :)